 - Trekking Pai Inácio/Lençóis

-Overnight stays and meals can be taken in locals’ houses, where the food is usually good and the accommodation simple and clean, or in campsites, in which case the group will have to carry all the equipment and supplies.
+Overnight stays and Meals can be taken in local houses, where the food is usually good and the accommodation simple and clean.

-The Gerais do Vieira, Serra do Esbarrancado, Morro do Castelo and Cachoeirão are the main attractions on this route.
-70 km (to Andaraí), 5 days.
+The Gerais do Vieira, the Serra do Esbarrancado, the Morro do Castelo and the Cachoeirão are the main attractions on this route, which covers 70 kilometres (to Andaraí) in 5 days.

-- The Cachoeirão is made up of several waterfalls that spread out along a large rock wall.
-During periods of intense rainfall, there can be up to 20 falls visible simultaneously.
+The Cachoeirão is a series of waterfalls that cascade down a large rock wall.
+During periods of heavy rainfall, up to 20 waterfalls can be seen simultaneously.

 2. Fumaça Waterfall from below

-Leaving Lençóis on foot, the trail passes through valleys, waterfalls and canyons, including Vale da Capivara and Vale da Cachoeira da Fumaça.
+Leaving Lençóis on foot, the trail passes through valleys, waterfalls and ravines, including Vale da Capivara and Vale da Cachoeira da Fumaça.

-Overnight stays are in tented campsites.
-This trail requires a lot of physical fitness, as the route is difficult; much of it is along the stony riverbed: 36 kilometres, 3 days.
+Overnight stays are in campsites.
+This trail requires a good level of fitness, as the route is difficult and much of it follows the stony riverbed: 36 kilometres, 3 days.

 How to get to Cachoeira da Fumaça in Vale do Capão

-The walk is very beautiful, part of it through the forest, where you’ll find, if you’re in the right season, mango trees laden with tasty ripe fruit; another part of the route is along the stony, shallow bed (in the dry season…) of the Ribeirão river.
+The walk is very beautiful, part of it through the forest, where, if you are in the right season, you will find mango trees laden with tasty ripe fruit; another part of the route follows the stony and shallow (in the dry season…) bed of the Ribeirão River.

 There are fun slides at Ribeirão do Meio, a good place to stop.
-The round trip is 15 kilometres and takes 6 hours from Lençóis.
+It’s a 15km round trip and takes 6 hours from Lençóis.

 4. Vinte e Um Trekking (Vinte e Um Canyon)

-A good part of this trek is through the interior of the Cânion do Vinte e Um, with a night’s camping in tents.
+A large part of this trek goes through the interior of the Cânion do Vinte e Um, with one night camping in tents.

 2 days from Lençóis to Caeté-Açu, in the Capão Valley.

-- The canyon is located within the Chapada Diamantina National Park, close to the Pati Valley.
+- The gorge is located in the Chapada Diamantina National Park, near the Pati Valley.

-- Access is challenging, usually via trails that require physical fitness and the accompaniment of experienced guides.
-The journey can take days and involves camping.
+- Access is challenging, usually via trails that require physical fitness and the company of experienced guides.
+The trip can take days and involves camping.

 - The canyon is marked by imposing rock walls that reach hundreds of metres in height.

-- The area has crystal-clear rivers that carve out natural pools, as well as waterfalls such as the Cachoeira do Vinte e Um, which gives the place its name.
+- The area has crystal clear rivers that form natural pools and waterfalls such as the Cachoeira do Vinte e Um, which gives the place its name.

 Adventure and isolation

-- Due to its remote location, it is ideal for those seeking an immersive experience in nature.
+- Its remote location makes it ideal for those seeking an immersive nature experience.

 - The trail to the canyon is considered one of the most challenging in the Chapada, rewarding you with breathtaking views and a unique connection with nature.